Join a hidden Wi-Fi network on Mac

 Select “Show password” to have the password displayed.

-Select “Remember this network” to keep the network in the list of known networks so you don’t have to enter the information again.
+Select “Remember this network” to keep the network in the list of preferred networks so you don’t have to enter the information again.

-The supported security protocols are WEP (Wired Equivalent Privacy), WPA (Wi-Fi Protected Access) or WPA2 (Wi-Fi Protected Access II), and WPA3 (Wi-Fi Protected Access 3).
+The supported security protocols are WEP (Wired Equivalent Privacy), WPA (Wi-Fi Protected Access), WPA2 (Wi-Fi Protected Access II), and WPA3 (Wi-Fi Protected Access 3).